Skip to main content

 1. be enrolled at Montgomery College;

-2. have completed course work in the following courses:
+2. have completed course work with a C or better in the following courses:

 1. ENGL 102 (Critical Reading, Writing, and Research) or ENGL 103 (Critical Reading, Writing, and Research in the Workplace)